IIIF/api/source/auth/2.0/index.md

 ### 7.1.
 Authorization Flow Algorithm

-As specified above, a resource _MAY_ have multiple Probe services, and a Probe service _MAY_ have multiple Access services.
-The same Access service (e.g., a login page) _MAY_ be shared by multiple Probe services.
-Each Access service _MUST_ have one associated Token service, and _MAY_ have one associated Logout service.
-While multiple Probe services per resource and multiple Access services per Probe service are not likely to be common, clients _SHOULD_ be able to interact with multiple services.
+As specified above, a resource may have multiple Probe services, and a Probe service may have multiple Access services.
+The same Access service (e.g., a login page) may be shared by multiple Probe services.
+Each Access service must have one associated Token service, and may have one associated Logout service.
+While multiple Probe services per resource and multiple Access services per Probe service are not likely to be common, clients should be able to interact with multiple services.

 A Token service is _associated with_ a Probe service if that Probe service's `service` property includes an Access service whose `service` property includes the Token service (i.e., the Probe service is the grandparent of the Token service).